conjurdemos/Accelerator-AgentGuard/ag-end-to-end/README.md

     - **Configuration:** It is started by *start-demo.sh* and runs as a Docker container.

 - **Secrets Manager:**
     - **Description:** [conjur-oss-cloud](https://github.com/jodyhuntatx/conjur-oss-cloud) is a repo that installs [Conjur OSS](https://www.conjur.org/) and configures its policy structure to match that of CyberArk Secrets Manager - SaaS (Conjur Cloud).
 This makes it easy to port this demo to a CyberArk tenant by simply changing variables in *demo-vars.sh*.
-Conjur OSS runs as collection of Docker containers managed with Docker Compose.
+Conjur OSS runs as a collection of Docker containers managed with Docker Compose.
     - **Configuration:** The *start-demo.sh* script uses scripts and policy templates in the *conjur-admin* directory to configure authn-jwt, create an agent host identity and DB secrets.

 - **MCP Server:**
     - **Description:** A custom MCP server implemented with FastMCP that supports a single tool: run_sql_query.
 It runs as a Python process.
     - **Configuration:**<br>
-    The *start-demo.sh* script uses scripts and executables in the  *mcp-server* directory to manage the MCP server.
+    The *start-demo.sh* script starts the container and uses scripts and executables in the  *mcp-server* directory to manage the MCP server.
 The server uses a bespoke version of Agent Guard (agent_guard_core) to work around runtime issues stemming from self-signed certificates in Conjur OSS.

 - **Database:**
     - **Description:** MySQL 8.2 running as a Docker container.